fcrozatier/monarch/README.md

 - result: The default embedding of a value in the Parser context
 - zero: The always failing parser

-### Sequencing

-- seq: Makes a sequence of parses and returns the array of parse results
-- between: Utility combinator for the common open/body/close pattern

 ### Iteration

 - iterate: Returns an array of all iterated parses